— Topics —

 Consider the example above, that if A continues an intake of 100kcal over her recommended daily caloric intake every day for several months or years, the assumption is that it will accumulate into fat and she will eventually gain weight up to the eighty-kilogram level.
 This is wrong (She might gain weight but that is a different mechanism).

-Base weight-2
+set-point weight-2

-On the other hand, thin people don't have caloric restrictions, so their present weight and their base weight are often close.
-Therefore, thin A won't gain weight even if she eats a lot, and B and C will gain weight as soon as they eat.
+Therefore, ‘thin A’ won't gain weight even if she eats a lot, and B and C will gain weight immediately as soon as they eat a lot.

 ▽Example of Hozumi Hasegawa, the professional boxer who defended his title ten times as the twenty-sixth Champion of WBC World bantamweight class.